jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 Parameter | Type | Description
 --------- | ---- | -----------
 timeline | array | An array containing the objects that describe the experiment timeline.
-See [Creating an Experiment: The Timeline](../features/timeline.md). display_element | jQuery object | A jQuery-selected DOM element, e.g., `$('#target')` selects the element with the `id='target'` attribute.
+See [Creating an Experiment: The Timeline](../features/timeline.md). display_element | string | The ID of an HTML element to display the experiment in.
 If left blank, then jsPsych will use the `<body>` element to display content (creating it if necessary).
 You can override this parameter at the trial level as well by specifying a display_element property on any timeline. on_finish | function | Function to execute when the experiment ends. on_trial_start | function | Function to execute when a new trial begins. on_trial_finish | function | Function to execute when a trial ends.